Skip to content

 }

-• do not use HasFactory trait in Model classes
+3. Don't use the HasFactory trait in Model classes.

 php